stephaniehicks/githubPages_tutorial/pages/githubpages-jekyll.md

 To view the website locally, go to [http://localhost:4000](http://localhost:4000).
 Afterwards you can press ctrl-c to stop the process in the terminal.

 #### Editing the `_config.yml` file
-When you open the `index.md` file included in the Jekyll-Boostrap download, it will tell you to edit the `_config.yml` file to add in all of the information about your project.
+When you open the `index.md` file included in the Jekyll-Bootstrap download, it will tell you to edit the `_config.yml` file to add in all of the information about your project.
 Open up the `_config.yml` file and change this information:

 	title : Jekyll Bootstrap
 	tagline: Site Tagline